Afro-Iraqis: History and origin

 However Black Iraqis are the descendants of East African coastal Bantu peoples, likely the Swahili people, who were enslaved and brought to Iraq in the 9th century during the Arab slave trade to slavery in the Abbasid Caliphate to work on agricultural fields or as laborers.
 Although some African migrants came to Iraq as sailors and laborers the majority were brought as slaves in the 9th century.
-Chattel slavery continued for a thousands years, and African slaves were still trafficked to Ottoman Iraq in the 19th-century, being a part of slavery in the Ottoman Empire.
+Chattel slavery continued for a thousand years, and African slaves were still trafficked to Ottoman Iraq in the 19th-century, being a part of slavery in the Ottoman Empire.

 Officially, the import of slaves via the Indian Ocean slave trade of the Persian Gulf was prohibited by the Suppression of the slave trade in the Persian Gulf in January 1847.
 This was however a nominal prohibition, and the slave trade continued.

 Slavery in Iraq was formally banned in 1924, by royal decree issued by king Faisal I of Iraq.